minhngocda/final_project_cs50/README.md

 ![](picture/WINWORD_GVOmgUQCM5.png)

-In this project, I will make a ETL pipeline (extract – transform – load) data from a website name The Movie Database API.
+In this project, I will make a ETL pipeline (extract – transform – load) data from a website name The Movie Database.
 First, I create an account and obtain an API key to make requests data from it.
 As I don’t want to put my API directly into my source code, I create a file called config.py

 	#config.py